-The CRCC Rulebook and its Circular indicate the procedures designed to ensure that CRCC has sufficient resources to cover the defaults of the two Members with the greatest exposure to risk in extreme but plausible market conditions.
+The CRCC Rulebook and its Circular indicate the procedures designed to ensure that CRCC has sufficient resources to cover the defaults of the two Members and their affiliates with the greatest exposure to risk in extreme but plausible market conditions.
 In addition, the rules for making the liquid resources available to CRCC are also documented.